 How do I integrate the video in my website?

 In this article, you will learn how to embed your video into your website.
-We’ll assume that you’ve already configured your channel (for instance based onn this article).
+We’ll assume that you’ve already configured your channel (for instance based on this article).
 We’ll make the assumption that you have 2 publishing points: one in DASH and one in HLS:

 https://ng5zbkkz.live.quortex.io/input_1/premium/hls/index.m3u8 and